Project Details

 Proposed Use

-Exploring potential future community uses for the building.
+Exploring potential future uses for the building.

 Surrounding Use